-While it may be true that there is no “cure” as such for Osteoathritis (OA) – just as you can’t stop the ageing process, we can’t expect to stop a NORMAL age-related change.
-What we CAN expect is to get pain-relief in arthritic joints!
-The great news is that YES pain can be FIXED… there are many treatments to keep you pain-free and active!
+While it may be true that there is no “cure” as such for Osteoarthritis (OA) – just as you can’t stop the ageing process, we can’t expect to stop a normal age-related change.
+What we CAN expect is to get pain relief in arthritic joints!
+The great news is that YES pain can be fixed.

-Do you tell yourself…
+Do you tell yourself the following

-“Oh it’s just old age!”
+“Oh it’s just old age!”,

-“It’s arthritis, there’s not much I can do!”
+“It’s arthritis, there’s not much I can do!”,

-“It’s in the family, I’ve got my Mothers feet”…
+“It’s in the family, I’ve got my Mothers feet” ?

 Then you simply MUST read on because we have some great news for you!